DennitchGlitchie/Text-Message-Sign/README.md

 -Using netstat -nlpt to confirm that we have the right accessability with the ports (I am unsure to what command I used for this): tcp        0      0 0.0.0.0:80              0.0.0.0:*               LISTEN      792/lighttpd
 tcp        0      0 0.0.0.0:22              0.0.0.0:*               LISTEN      636/sshd: /usr/sbin
+-Need to start the web server to see that the port 80 is listening

 Andrew suggests translating port 80 to port 80 like we did with owncloud mkdir www/cgi-bin with file gpio